google/ios-webkit-debug-proxy/README.md

     chrome-devtools://devtools/bundled/inspector.html?ws=localhost:9222/devtools/page/1

 The `-f` value must end in ".html".
-Due to security reasons, "https" URLs will not work.
+Due to security reasons, `https` URLs will not work; use `http` or force-allow with the URL bar's shield icon.
 As of Chrome 45, the primary URL [changed](https://codereview.chromium.org/1144393004/) from `devtools.html` to `inspector.html`.

 To disable the frontend proxy, use the `--no-frontend` argument.